Athletic Training 3+2 BSAT/MSAT Program Details

 On June 12, 1984, the NATA Board of Directors continued its approval of CMU's athletic training education programs.
 Since 1984, many curriculum revisions and accreditation visits have taken place, maintaining the strong tradition of education.
 Each visit resulted in continuing approval or accreditation of CMU's athletic education programs.
 The athletic training minor was eliminated in 1989, so faculty and staff could focus their resources and energy on the advancement of the 75-hour athletic training/sports medicine major for the preparation of entry-level certified athletic trainers.

 In 2011-2012, CMU began offering a Bachelor of Science in Athletic Training, with a single major, Athletic Training.
 The BSAT is the first degree in athletic training in the state of Michigan.
 The athletic training program's most recent on-site evaluation occurred in the fall of 2014.
 In February 2015, the Commission on Accreditation of Athletic Training Education awarded CMU's program continuing accreditation with the next comprehensive evaluation scheduled to occur during the 2024-2025 academic year.

 The Athletic Training Program faculty, staff, and preceptors, as well as the CMU administration, remain committed to excellence for delivering an athletic training program that exceeds the Standards for the Accreditation of Entry-Level Athletic Training

 Programs adopted by CAATE.

-The Central Michigan University athletic training program is a CAATE accredited program that is active in good standing.
+The Central Michigan University athletic training program is a CAATE-accredited program that is active and in good standing.